Best New England Antique Stores and Vintage Markets: A Local’s Guide from Vermont to Maine

 Where to Refuel?

 After a morning of treasure hunting, my go-to lunch spot is Bitter End on the Wells-Kennebunk, Maine line.
 It’s eclectic, casual, and full of charm, whether you’re dining inside or out.
-And if you try just one thing, make it the nine-hour bolognese—trust me, it’s worth every bite!
-Visit Bitter End
+And if you try just one thing, make it the nine-hour bolognese, trust me, it’s worth every bite!
+Get Directions

-After refueling at The Bitter End, continue your vintage trail just a few miles north to The Americana Workshop in Kennebunk, Maine—a true gem for coastal cottage decor, curated antiques, and vintage furniture.
-This beautifully organized, two-story shop is filled with character, offering everything from statement pieces to charming decorative accents that fit perfectly into any New England home.
+After refueling at The Bitter End, continue your antique trail just a few miles north to The Americana Workshop in Kennebunk, Maine, a true gem for coastal cottage decor, curated antiques, and vintage furniture.
+This beautifully organized, two-story antique store is filled with character, offering everything from statement pieces to charming decorative accents that fit perfectly into any New England home.

 The second floor is especially dreamy, with light-filled displays of beachy vintage finds that feel straight out of a coastal magazine.
 Whether you’re browsing for inspiration or searching for that perfect antique addition to your home, The Americana Workshop is a must-visit stop for antique lovers in Southern Maine.
 Get Directions